Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Nonequilibrium Green's function (NEGF)

 Under $GW$ approximation~\cite{Stefanucci}, the self-energy $\Sigma_{\phi}$ has the form

 where $W$ is the dynamically screened Coulomb potential.
 The explicit expressions for the components of $\Sigma_{\phi}$ can be obtained using Langreth's theorem~\cite{Langreth, Haug_Jauho} as

-where the indices $1$ and $2$ include those of time and electron lattice sites.
+where the indices $1$ and $2$ include those of time and electronic sites.
 The lesser and greater components of the Hartree self-energy vanish.
-The retarded and advanced components are equal and can be expressed as
+The retarded and advanced components are equal and diagonal in electronic site space.
+They are expressed as

 The Hartree term for homogeneous systems is cancelled out by the contribution from the background ions.
 We will demonstrate later on that it does not contribute to the energy transport.

 In the time domain, the bare Coulomb potential satisfies